harenber/ptc-go/README.md

 #### setup

-Once you have successfully compiled Pat as described above, you .wl2k/config.json file should contain an entry like this:
+Once you have successfully compiled Pat as described above, you should add an entry to your [$HOME/.wl2k/config.json](https://github.com/la5nta/pat/wiki/The-command-line-interface#configure) file like this:

 ```json
 	"ptc": {